Rudolf von Alt: Biography

 Alt demonstrated a remarkable talent for expressing certain peculiarities in nature.
 He managed to paint nature authentically by focusing on the different hues of sky, the colour-tone of the air and the vegetation.
 His later works came closer to Impressionism.
 His perspectives on architecture were interesting, and he often chose everyday objects to paint.
 The painting of interior views also became one of his strong points, giving him attention in Vienna.

 He visited and worked for a while in Rome and Naples; after that he visited the lakes of Lombardy, then Galicia, Bohemia, Dalmatia, Bavaria and then returned multiple times to Italy.
 In 1863 he went to the Crimea to paint some views of an estate of the Empress, and in 1867 he went to Sicily.

+Death and legacy

-Alt died in Vienna in 1905.
-Most of his paintings are held by various museums in Vienna.
-The Albertina in Vienna hosted a retrospective exhibition from September 2005 to January 2006.
+Von Alt died in Vienna in 1905.
+The Albertina in Vienna has held retrospective exhibitions of his work.
+The Staatliche Graphische Sammlung München holds more than 600 of his works, including paintings.